 Chrono Bike Helmets for Time Trials

 Summary: The Chrono style is a special aerodynamic helmet for time trialing.
 It is not suitable for street use.
 The tail can be a hazard in a crash.
+We have a list of individual models below the general explanation.

 Chrono helmets are a very special type that is optimized for aerodynamics for use in time trials.
 The aero shape is advantageous at time trial speeds, primarily above 20 mph, so it is not of much use for ordinary street riding.